krenalis/krenalis/doc/src/developers/connectors/file.md

 Then add a Go file to the new directory.
 For example copy the previous template file.

-Later on, you can [compile an executable with your connector](../getting-started.md#compile-with-additional-connectors).
+Later on, you can [build an executable with your connector](../../getting-started.md#build-with-your-custom-connectors).

 ### About the Connector